toarnabtrainer/USA_QA_248/README.md

 **Before we start Python Coding with Selenium, participant should take following initiatives:**<br>
 * Make Chrome as your default browser
 * Download and install Anaconda and check Jupyter Lab is working fine in the Anaconda by running some sample Python codes
+* Login the class from your system (Desktop/Laptop) and not from your mobile

 <hr>